-The Japanese national broadcasting network NHK announced on June 3 that Aya the Witch, a new film made in collaboration with the popular animation production company Studio Ghibli, will be aired on NHK in the winter of 2020.
+The Japanese national broadcasting network NHK announced on June 3 that Earwig and The Witch, a new film made in collaboration with the popular animation production company Studio Ghibli, will be aired on NHK in the winter of 2020.

 The project partially reflects the hand of Hayao Miyazaki, the director that brought to the world Spirited Away (2001), the first-ever animation film to win an Academy Award for Best Animated Feature.
 Direction of the film itself, however, will be taken over by Miyazaki’s son, Goro.

 It appears that Hayao Miyazaki took a shine to the film, and therefore decided to make it together with his eldest son.
-As a result, Aya the Witch will be a collaboration between NHK, Studio Ghibli, and NHK Enterprise Productions (NEP).
+As a result, Earwig and The Witch will be a collaboration between NHK, Studio Ghibli, and NHK Enterprise Productions (NEP).

 This is the first film by Studio Ghibli which will make use of 3DCG (3D Computer Graphics) technology, and the first film released by Studio Ghibli since Red Turtle (2016).